Millionaire Pontoon

 What is Millionaire Pontoon?

 Millionaire Pontoon is a British twist on Blackjack where both the dealer's cards stay face-down the whole time.
-The top hands are a Pontoon (Ace + 10-value card) and a Five Card Trick (five cards without busting) — both pay 2:1.
+The top hands are a Pontoon (Ace + 10-value card) and a Five Card Trick (five cards without busting) - both pay 2:1.
 It's a bit more mysterious than regular Blackjack and just as exciting.
-Millionaire Mode adds a $1,000,000 prize for a suited Pontoon on a golden hand.
+Millionaire Mode is a paid $1 Royal Spades side bet that runs alongside the round; it does not reduce your main Pontoon payouts.

 Can I really win $1,000,000 playing Millionaire Pontoon?

 Yes.
 Turn on Millionaire Mode and a $1 side bet is added per round.
 Your regular Pontoon payouts are unchanged.
-Six strips evaluate per round.
-Hit all six and you win $1,000,000.
-Fewer hits still pay smaller tiered prizes.
+Each round the dealt cards are checked for the six top spades (9 to A of spades).
+Land all six and you win $1,000,000.
+Fewer still pay smaller tiered prizes (5 = $7,250 down to 2 = $2).

 Is Millionaire Pontoon rigged?